jonathankellyva/vdc-helper/README.md

 * Display reference/script PNG images directly in the page rather than having to download them and open them separately.

+* For jobs you've responded to, add audio controls to play your audition right above the Sample Script.
+This makes it much easier to play back your audition while reading the script without having to open both the Job Details and My Response pages in separate tabs.

 * Allow editing Sample Scripts by clicking on them.
   On Mac, hold Command and click on the script.
   On Windows, hold the Windows key and click on the script.